 Areas of Law

 Ron Frauenshuh has represented family law clients for many years and he understands the stress of family issues.
-He can offer you objective, legal advice to guide your decisions and keep them in-line with court orders and family laws.
+He can offer you objective legal advice to guide your decisions and keep them in-line with court orders and family laws.

 With over 30 years experience, Ron Frauenshuh has provided criminal defense on various charges.
-Being pro-active in protecting your constitutional rights and ensuring all the proper defenses are raised is what our office can offer you.
+Being proactive in protecting your constitutional rights and ensuring all the proper defenses are raised is what our office can offer you.

 The next thing a good criminal defense lawyer will examine is the issue of evidence.
 Were there violations of constitutional rights regarding search and seizure?
 The defendant has a duty to disclose affirmative defenses, such as alibi or self-defense, and other affirmative defenses.
+Our office can assist you in providing those defenses.

-Two important rights you should not forget:
+There are two important rights you should not forget:

 Exercise your right to remain silent.